 Your saw is equipped with automatic reset thermal overload protection.
 To restart after thermals have tripped, wait until the motor cools, then press the saw start button.
 If overloads continue to trip, the machine is being overloaded.
 Do not continue to operate under these conditions.
 This could indicate an electrical problem take the time to find the trouble and correct it-see the electrical trouble shooting section of this manual.
-The power supply branch circuit should be fused as follows using time delay fuses:
+The main power supply branch circuits should be fused by the use of fuses or breakers as follows using time delay fuses:

 1 Phase 3 Phase 3 Phase 3 Phase

 Motor Horsepower 200-240 V 200-240 V 440-480 V 550-600 V

 5 50 30 15

-5 - 40 15 15
+5 40 15 15